CAMeL-Lab/camel-guidelines/docs/orthography.md

 ##### Phonological Assimilation

-Given CODA's attention to etymology, and following the spirit of morphophenemic spelling in MSA, as a general rule, general phonetic assimilations are not indicated in spellign the words unless otherwise specified.
+Given CODA's attention to etymology, and following the spirit of morphophenemic spelling in MSA, as a general rule, general phonetic assimilations are not indicated in spelling the words unless otherwise specified.
 This prinicple is also followed in MSA spelling in words like جنب /<span class='caphi'> j a n b </span>/ [<span class='caphi'> j a m b </span>].

 #### BaseWord Spelling